indimail/indimail-virtualdomains/.github/README-indimail.md

 # svc -r /service/qmail-smtpd.25
 ```

-Managing multiple filter scripts can be unorganized.
-To make it easy, indimail-mta provides a frontend to call all these scripts from <u>/etc/indimail/control/filters.d</u> directory. [qfrontend(1)](https://github.com/indimail/indimail-mta/wiki/qfrontend.1) can call all your filters placed in this directory.
+Managing multiple filter scripts can become very unorganized.
+To make it easy, indimail-mta provides a frontend to call all filters by placing them in <u>/etc/indimail/control/filters.d</u> directory. [qfrontend(1)](https://github.com/indimail/indimail-mta/wiki/qfrontend.1) can call all your filters placed in this directory without having to modify **QMAILQUEUE** each time you add a new filter.
 If this directory is absent, then few pre-installed filters in <u>/usr/libexec/indimail/qfilters</u> directory can be used.
 To enable the pre-installed filters edit the control file <u>/etc/indimail/control/qfilters</u> and add the filename (without the full path) in this file.
-Take a look at existing pre-installed filters in the <u>/usr/libexec/indimail/qfilters</u>. [qfrontend(1)](https://github.com/indimail/indimail-mta/wiki/qfrontend.1) by default uses [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) to run the filters, but can use [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) by defining **USE_QMAILQFILTER** environment variable.
+Take a look at existing pre-installed filters in the <u>/usr/libexec/indimail/qfilters</u>. [qfrontend(1)](https://github.com/indimail/indimail-mta/wiki/qfrontend.1) by default uses [qmail-multi(8)](https://github.com/indimail/indimail-mta/wiki/qmail-multi.8) (which uses **FILTERARGS** env variable) to run the filters, but can use [qmail-qfilter(1)](https://github.com/indimail/indimail-mta/wiki/qmail-qfilter.1) by defining **USE_QMAILQFILTER** environment variable.

 ```
 $ sudo /bin/bash